 Tata Elxsi is amongst the world’s leading providers of design and technology services across industries including Automotive, Media, Communications, and Healthcare.

-It provides integrated services from research and strategy to electronics and mechanical design, software development, validation and deployment, and is supported by a network of design studios, global development centres, and offices worldwide.
+It provides integrated services from research and strategy to electronics and mechanical design, software development, validation, and deployment, and is supported by a network of design studios, global development centers, and offices worldwide.

-The Tata groups company earned a revenue of Rs 1,826.16 Cr and a Net profit of Rs 368.12 Cr in FY 21.
+The Tata Group company earned a revenue of Rs 2,471 Cr and a Net profit of Rs 550 Cr in FY 22.
 The company has a Zero promoters pledge and No debt.
-One of the red flags is the decreasing promoters shareholding in the company.
+One of the red flags is the decreasing promoter shareholding in the company.

 In this article, we looked at the best robotics & AI stocks in India.
 However, this raises a pertinent question.
 Will these disruptive technologies which can be used in almost all industries, steal jobs?
 The answer to the question is No. Companies need to have the right mix of both Robots and Human resources to optimize their operations.